TheYoBots/Broadcast-Lichess-Games/README.md

 **`RELAY_URL`**

 Your PGN source url.
 For live broadcasts, you need the live PGN url.

+If you would like to get the live games of a particular user set this to `https://lichess.org/api/user/<username>/current-game` where you replace `<username>` with the username whos live games you would like to get.

+To get your own live games, you can simply add the `TOKEN` config var, but this can be used to get another users live games or live games from a live PGN source.

 **`TOKEN`**

-Your [Lichess API Access Token](https://lichess.org/account/oauth/token/create?).
+Your [Lichess API Access Token](https://lichess.org/account/oauth/token/create?scopes[]=study:write&description=Broadcasting+Token).
 This is required if you want to relay your ongoing games or live games.
+Make sure broadcast scopes are selected.

 **`MAX_GAMES`**

-Maximum number of your ongoing games to relay ( default : 1 ).
+Maximum number of your ongoing games to relay `( default : 1 )`.

 **`BROADCAST_ID`**

 Broadcast id of your Lichess Broadcast.
+Your broadcast link should look something like `https://lichess.org/broadcast/<event-name>/<Broadcast ID>`.
+The digits in the place of `<Broadcast ID>` is what you place for this config var.

 ## Usage

-Start server with `node server.js`.
+Server is started with `node server.js`.

 Endpoint `/` path will relay the games you specified in `RELAY_URL`.